helloerwin4s/bootstrap_template/README.md

-# Bootstrap template
+# Gulp staterpack with Bootstrap

-Bootstrap Template is simple thing to use bootstrap for your frontend environment.
+Gulp staterpack with Bootstrap is simple thing to use bootstrap for your frontend environment.
 Feature:
+- Gulp@^4.0.2
 - Bootstrap@^4.4.1
 - JQuery@^1.9.1
 - popper.js@^1.16.0